UK North Sea decommissioning heightens risk of leaks

-LONDON The UK North Sea's dwindling oil and gas reserves will make abandoning wells increasingly common, exposing operators to similar challenges facing French major Total (TOTF.PA) when decommissioning work triggered a blowout, the International Energy Agency (IEA) said on Thursday.
+LONDON, April 12 The UK North Sea's dwindling oil and gas reserves will make abandoning wells increasingly common, exposing operators to similar challenges facing French major Total when decommissioning work triggered a blowout, the International Energy Agency (IEA) said on Thursday.

 "The problem that Total encountered as it decommissioned an old well at the field is likely to portend difficulties at other mature fields in the medium term," the IEA said in its latest oil market report.